BCDC-GIS/Bay-Adapt-Currents/Media Coverage/README.md

 # Media Coverage
 ## Data Summary
 Data for this metric was gathered from Media Cloud, an open source platform for media anlysis.
 Media Cloud is maintained by the [University of Massachusetts Amherst](https://publicinfrastructure.org/), [Northeastern University](https://dataculture.northeastern.edu/), and the [Media Ecosystems Analysis Group](https://www.mediaecosystems.org/).

 ## Methodology
+Media Cloud provides API Tutorial Notebooks through [Github](https://github.com/mediacloud/api-tutorial-notebooks).
+The

 Performed a Boolean Search for articles about Sea Level Rise in the San Francisco Bay